Aloe vera juice is enjoyed across the world as a refreshing beverage.

 What are the side effects of drinking aloe vera juice?

 Whole-leaf aloe vera extract incudes the latex and the aloin– the plant compound found in aloe vera latex which has strong laxative effects.
-This is why side effects of aloe vera juice which hasn’t been decolourised can include symptoms such as diarrhoea and cramping can occur.12
+This is why side effects of drinking aloe vera gel, that hasn’t been decolourised, can include symptoms such as diarrhoea and cramping can occur.12

-Excessive aloe vera intake for a prolonged period has been linked to toxic hepatitis in rare cases.
+Drinking aloe vera excessively, for a prolonged period, has been linked to toxic hepatitis in rare cases.
 13,14

 It’s important to be aware that aloe vera plants may be toxic to cats, dogs and other pets.15